 Porcelain Tile countertops have also been around for decades, but are far less expensive and are available in just about any size, color, and style you want.
-This includes new, super large format tiles that are 39” x 117” with rectified edges, which allow for an almost seamless look.
-This will require a professional tile setter.
+Most are 12x24 or 24x24 or 24x36 which sell for $5-$15/SF and can be set by most tile professionals.
+In addition, there are now super large format tiles that are 39” x 117” with rectified edges, but the later requires a quartz/granite fabricator and the prices will be much more.

 Our Crossville porcelain is NSF certified and made from 30+ % recycled porcelain.
 Porcelain tile, just like quartz, is extremely resistant to scratching, staining, and heat, and it requires no sealing.
-Truly the best bang for your buck if you can get past your concern of grout lines.
-We offer a non-toxic urethane grout called QuartzLock2 that does not stain and does not require sealing. (offered in store only)
+Truly the best bang for your buck.
+Almost all of these large format tiles have rectified edges which are perfectly square and can be butted very close to one another, reducing grout lines to a bare minimum.

 What makes choosing a countertop so dreadfully difficult?